palapapa/MathExpressionParser/README.md

 A lightweight customizable math expression parsing library that supports custom functions and variables, with a complete error handling system(`ParserException`).

+To understand the making of this project, please refer to [this PDF](MathExpressionParser.pdf).

 ## Getting Started

 ### Evaluating a expression